The Girl Before by J.P. Delaney

 Joining Johnson and Jarvis in this film include Henry Golding, Suki Waterhouse and Yolanda Kettle.

-Persuasion is set to be released this year on Netflix.
+Persuasion is available to watch on Netflix.
 Read the book first on Booktopia here.

 My Policeman by Bethan Roberts